mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 ATMOSPHERIC DIVING SUIT
-This is a rigid suit capable of allowing a diver to operate safely to depths of around 800 metres.
+This is a rigid suit capable of allowing a diver to operate safely to depths of around 800 meters.
 The atmospheric diving suit is large and clumsy but allows underwater expeditions of up to three hours without requiring pre- breathing or breathing a gel.
 It provides Protection +4.